natesilva/koa-generic-session-sequelize/README.md

 ### Unit tests

-To run the unit tests, clone this Git repository, and run `npm install` in the checkout directory.
+To run the test suite, clone this repository and run `npm install` in the checkout directory.
 Then run `npm test`.
 This will exercise the library against SQLite.

-To test against MySQL, PostgreSQL, or SQL Server, edit the file `test/session-sequelize.test.js`, and uncomment the sections referencing those servers, and enter your credentials.
+To test against MySQL, PostgreSQL, or SQL Server, edit `test/session-sequelize.test.js`.
+Uncomment sections referencing those servers and enter your credentials.
+The table `_sessions_test` will be created during testing.